 Click here to download the UPSC IAS examination 2019 syllabus PDF.

-How to prepare for UPSC IAS Examination
+How To prepare for UPSC IAS / Civil Services 2019?

 “Study hard but maintain a good diet and give enough time for leisure” – Tina Dabi, UPSC IAS topper, 2016.
 For the IAS aspirants, nothing could be more supportive than the advice from somebody who secured AIR 1 in the UPSC 2015 examinations.
 The young officer suggests revising each topic at least three times before you give the preliminary examinations.
 She also suggests what is studied in the first week must be revised in the second week during the 3 hr study time.
 The candidates must make sure to have a well-structured timetable and strategy which you should formulate according to your convenience.